10 Essentials for Your Next River Cruise

 A packable rain jacket is a must if there’s any chance of inclement weather (Photo: Envato/Chalabala)

-You’ll want to find a rain jacket that has a large hood to cover your hair and potentially a bike helmet if you’re choosing to ride a bike around the city.
-The jacket should be able to easily fit into the bag that it comes with without much hassle.
+You’ll want to find a rain jacket that has a large hood to cover your hair.
+If you’re on an excursion that includes a bike ride, you’ll want your rain jacket to cover your helmet as well.
+The jacket should be able to easily fit into the bag that it comes with without much hassle (because wrestling a wet poncho into a tiny case is never fun).
 If needed, the rain jacket can also double as a windbreaker on cooler mornings or evenings.

-TourScoop recommends: We like the rain jackets made by Avoogue, Hount, JTANIB, and Champion for their abundance of colors and styles.
-A larger variety of rain jackets with an included storage bag can also be found at retailers like Walmart, REI, and Amazon
+TourScoop recommends: I like the rain jackets made by Avoogue, Hount, JTANIB, and Champion for their abundance of colors and styles.

 4. Reusable Water Bottle

-While some river cruises offer reusable water bottles for guests to use, others don’t, so it’s best to bring a reusable water bottle with you.
-We like insulated steel bottles that can keep water cold all day long, especially on river cruises through the United States where the temperatures can be very warm and humid.
+While some river cruises offer reusable water bottles for guests to use, others don’t, so it’s best to just bring a reusable water bottle with you.
+I like insulated steel bottles that can keep water cold all day long.

 You’ll want to find a steel reusable water bottle that has double or triple insulation.
 The options with sport lids or integrated straws are useful if you want easy access to water while biking or taking walking tours, though remember that you’ll need to keep the bottle upright to prevent leakage.